datacarpentry/datacarpentry.github.io/pages/checkout.md

 permalink: "/checkout/"
 ---

-After finishing the two day instructor training course, you will complete three short tasks in order to become a certified Carpentry instructor.
+After finishing the instructor training course, you will complete three short tasks in order to become a certified Carpentry instructor.
 Detailed information about these tasks can be found on the [instructor training website]({{ site.instructor_training_url }}checkout/).